-In this study, quadratic regression model developed using NDVI was found the best fitted model with R² = 0.92 & RMSE = 13.36 t.ha-1 for the estimation of total AGB & CS of forest.
+In this study, the quadratic regression model developed using NDVI was found the best fitted model with R² = 0.92 & RMSE = 13.36 t.ha-1 for the estimation of total AGB & CS of forest.
 With some similarity in result, [30] also found quadratic regression model developed using NDVI as the best fitted model with R² = 0.83 & RMSE = 10.77 t.ha-1.
-Compared to this study, there is slight difference in R² and RMSE which may be due to the different geographical location of forest, differences in forest type & their reflectance value, differences in formula for the calculation of AGB.
-When an AGB map was created utilizing the best predictor variables from the final model generated, [27] discovered R² = 0.81 and RMSE = 25.57 t.ha-1 But, [27] generated the final model by using RF algorithm which contradicts to the methodology of our study.
+Compared to this study, there is slight difference in R² and RMSE which may be due to the different geographical location of forest, differences in forest type & their reflectance value, differences in the formula for the calculation of AGB.
+When an AGB map was created utilizing the best predictor variables from the final model generated, [27] discovered R² = 0.81 and RMSE = 25.57 t.ha-1.
+But, [27] generated the final model by using RF algorithm which contradicts to the methodology of our study.
 Our research used parametric technique, whereas random forest (RF) algorithm used by [27] is a non-parametric technique.
 Machine learning methods including support vector machines (SVMs), ANNs, and random forests (RF) have gained popularity in the past few years for estimating forest AGB [71].
-Because these machine learning techniques don't have predefined model structures and instead base the model structure on the data, they are a more reliable way for estimating AGB [72].
+Because these machine learning techniques haven't predefined model structures and instead base the model structure on the data, they are a more reliable way for estimating AGB [72].
 Studies such as [73–75] have also provided support for the notion that nonparametric models, as opposed to parametric models, are more appropriate for capturing the heterogeneity of forest AGB.
-Our study finds parametric technique as reliable way of estimation of AGB.
+Our study finds parametric technique as a reliable way of estimation of AGB.
 This is contradictory to studies [73–75].
 This might be the reason that our study area forest is more homogenous in terms of forest species density and covers a small geographical area.

 This study is mainly focused in estimation of AGB & ultimately CS of the Pinus roxburghii dominated hill forest with the help of development of best fit regression model.
-After proper evaluation of the result from this study, same methodology can be replicated to other study area with similar geographical conditions & forest types.
+After proper evaluation of the result from this study, the same methodology can be replicated to other study area with similar geographical conditions & forest types.
 There is no any compulsion to stick to the same methodology which we have used in this study for AGB & CS estimation.
 Different methods have their own strength and weakness.
 Comparison of results from different methods is not worthful.
 Hence, appropriate methods can be followed for estimating the AGB & CS of the forest.

 Conclusion